Last Updated: May 28, 2018

 Rise in infrastructure development and automotive production are driving growth in the sector.
 Power and cement industries are also aiding growth in the metals and mining sector.
 Demand for iron and steel is set to continue, given the strong growth expectations for the residential and commercial building industry.

 There is significant scope for new mining capacities in iron ore, bauxite and coal and considerable opportunities for future discoveries of sub- surface deposits.
-In February 2017, the country’s coal ministry allowed private companies to engage into mining activities for commercial purposes.

 Iron and steel make up a core component of the real estate sector.
 Demand for these metals is set to continue given strong growth expectations for the residential and commercial building industry.